 There are two types of sugar: naturally occurring sugar like lactose in milk and added sugar, which includes table sugar (sucrose) as well as concentrated sources like fruit juice.

-The new recommendations from the World Health Organisation (WHO) are that only 5% of your daily calorie intake should consist of added, or 'free' sugars.
-This equates to approximately five-six teaspoons (25g) for women and seven-eight teaspoons (35g) for men.
-One can of fizzy drink contains around 9 teaspoons - so it is easy to reach the recommended daily amount, especially when you consider the sugar added to food that you don't see.
+The current recommendations from the World Health Organisation (WHO) are that only 5% of your daily calorie intake should consist of added, or 'free' sugars.
+This equates to approximately seven teaspoons (30g) for an adult.
+To put this into perspective, one can of fizzy drink may contain seven teaspoons or more, so it's easy to reach the recommended daily amount, especially when you consider the sugar added to food that you don't see.

 Virtually all the fibre, phytochemical, vitamin and mineral content have been removed from white sugar (sucrose).
-Eating too many carbohydrates, particularly simple sugars, can be harmful to blood control, especially if you are insulin resistant, experience reactive hypoglycaemia or are diabetic.
-Carbohydrate excess, especially consuming too many refined carbohydrates, has also been associated with an increased risk of obesity, heart disease and some forms of cancer.
+Eating too many carbohydrates, particularly simple sugars, can be harmful to blood sugar control, especially if you are insulin resistant, experience reactive hypoglycaemia or are diabetic.
+Eating excess sugar can lead to weight gain, which increases the risk of heart disease and type 2 diabetes.

 This article was last reviewed on 28 July 2017 by nutritional therapist Kerry Torrens.

-Still struggling to get you head round sugar?
+Still struggling to get your head around sugar?
 Let us know your questions below and we'll do our best to help...